Nakamura-Partners/datica-policies-jamdocs/docs/roles.md

 ### Chief Security Officer

-**Ted Bienapfl**
+**Padraig MacGabann**
-`ted.bienapfl@datica.com`
+`padraig.macgabann@nakamuraparters.com`

-The Chief Security Officer (CSO) is responsible for working with user management, owners, custodians, and users to develop and implement prudent security policies, procedures, and controls, subject to the approval of Datica.
+The Chief Security Officer (CSO) is responsible for working with user management, owners, custodians, and users to develop and implement prudent security policies, procedures, and controls, subject to the approval of Nakamura.
 In HIPAA terms, the CSO is considered the "Security Officer" for Datica.
 Specific responsibilities include:

 * Ensuring security policies, procedures, and standards are in place and adhered to by entity.
 * Providing basic security support for all systems and users.